c-blake/adix/README.md

 `lfreq` slower than Approximately Most Often sketches(`bu/oft`).  `tests/bl.nim` shows another example in a Bloom filter / membership approximation context where spending 2-4X what a Bloom takes space-wise can buy a 7-10X latency shrink.
-(histograms & UCE are both pretty good deals, though, if errors are acceptable.)
+(histograms & UCE are both pretty good deals, though, if errors are acceptable, and `adix/bltab` with fingerprint keys is arguably just "a better sketch").

 A little more on LPTabz & friends
 =================================